anttihaap/distributed-backup-system/REPORT.md

 Nodes listen to a TCP which is one number lower than the UDP port.
 We took this approach as a convenience to save development time.

-Node's will periotically attempt to send the file for the contract.
+Node's will periodically attempt to send the file for the contract.
 If the file is not sent successfully in about 3mins, the contract will be deleted.
 In practice this means that the node should negotiate a contract again.

 #### Failure and recovery

 Recovery can happen in the 3min window.
-File transfer is an crusial stage of the contracts, so waiting shouldn't be too long.
+File transfer is a crucial stage of the contracts, so waiting shouldn't be too long.
 The waiting window could be even smaller.

 ### Contract management